-- The test contains 40 words. - Each child will sit one to one and read each word aloud to a teacher. - The test will take approximately 10 minutes per child; although all children are different and will complete the check at their own pace. - The list of words the children read is a combination of 20 pseudo words (nonsense words).
+- The test contains 40 words. - Each child will sit one to one and read each word aloud to a teacher. - The test will take approximately 10 minutes per child; although all children are different and will complete the check at their own pace. - The list of words the children read is a combination of 20 pseudo words (nonsense words) and 20 actual words.